You are here

 The Society and College are separate legal entities but work together seamlessly to provide an outstanding range of services.
 In the same way, the dual functions of professional body and trades union are conducted together and with unified objectives.
 This makes a very strong organisation.

-The Society of Radiographers (SoR) is the trades union side of the organisation.
-It provides advice and representation at tribunals and HPC hearings and actively lobbies on behalf of members.
+The Society of Radiographers (SoR) is the trade union and professional body for the diagnostic imaging and radiotherapy workforce in the United Kingdom.
+Members of the Society of Radiographers will exert influence locally and nationally to improve healthcare for society through promotion of social justice, public service and its members' personal and professional development.
+It provides advice and representation at tribunals and HCPC hearings and actively lobbies on behalf of members.
 The Society ensures that issues relating to education and students are addressed at governmental level.
 For example, we have been working with the government and stakeholders for the last few years to ensure our students’ voices have been heard in the review of the NHS bursary system.

 We have regional and national officers and reps who look after your interests, eg, pay and conditions, employment related illness and injuries at work.